planetfederal/workshops/workshops/suiteintro/doc/source/geoserver/webadmin.rst

 Navigation
 ----------

-The links in the left-hand column load management pages for specific features of GeoServer, such as:
+The links in the left-hand column load management pages for specific features of GeoServer, such as :guilabel:`Data`, :guilabel:`Services`, and :guilabel:`Security`.

-* Status
-* Data
-* Services
-* Security

 Links in the right-hand column of the main page lead to the capabilities documents for each service (WFS, WMS, WCS).